zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `group_id`
 ------------
     As in a UNIX file system, permissions can be given to a user according to group membership.
-    Groups are handled through the Django auth system.
+    Groups are handled through the Django authentication system.

 `group_read`
 ------------
     Defines whether the group has read access to the article.
+1 if so, 0 if not.

 `group_write`
 --------------
     Defines whether the group has write access to the article.
+1 if so, 0 if not.

 `other_read`
 ------------
     Defines whether others have read access to the article.
+1 if so, 0 if not.

 `other_write`
 ----------------------
     Defines whether others have write access to the article.
+1 if so, 0 if not.

 ******************************************************
 Fields in the wiki_articlerevision file